Dr Lee Valls, counsellor, psychotherapist and clinical director of The London Practice, answers your questions on relationships and sex

 This is a period of adjustment – but you can reconnect.
 The key is maintaining your connection with each other outside of being parents too.

-Hear more from Lee as he explains the benefits of relationship counselling on our podcast, I am.
-I have.
+Hear more from Lee as he explains the benefits of relationship counselling.
 Available to download on Spotify and iTunes.